AssemblyScript/assemblyscript/.github/ISSUE_TEMPLATE.md

 <!--
  Thanks for submitting an issue to AssemblyScript!
-Please take a moment to review the contributing guidelines linked below 🙂
+Please take a moment to read the contributing guidelines linked below to get off to a good start 🙂 -->
--->